-- 4.2.2.9.
-To encourage Metrolinx, and other public agencies as appropriate, to implement improvements to GO Transit service within the City including: - a. increases in the frequency of GO train and bus service in both inbound and outbound directions: - b. implementation of additional GO service routes and stations; - c. improved cycling and pedestrian connections to the surrounding street network and or adjacent development; and, - d. improved co-ordination of local transit services with GO Transit. - 4.2.2.10.
-To encourage the implementation of new GO train stations in Vaughan, and expanded service along the proposed Bolton and the existing Barrie GO railway corridor. - 4.2.2.11.
+- 4.2.2.10.
+To encourage Metrolinx, and other public agencies as appropriate, to implement improvements to GO Transit service within the City including: - a. increases in the frequency of GO train and bus service in both inbound and outbound directions: - b. implementation of additional GO service routes and stations; - c. improved cycling and pedestrian connections to the surrounding street network and or adjacent development; and - d. improved co-ordination of local transit services with GO Transit.

+- 4.2.2.11.
+To encourage the implementation of new GO train stations in Vaughan, and expanded service along the proposed Bolton and the existing Barrie GO railway corridor as shown on Schedule 10. - 4.2.2.12.
 To plan areas surrounding GO stations for higher density development and a mix of uses to take advantage of regional transportation infrastructure.